zenobio93/seat-docs/docs/guides/installation/manual_installation/centos.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

+!!! warning "CentOS Version"
+    This guide only caters for CentOS 7.
+If you _really_ want to run CentOS 6, you would either need to adapt this installation guide with the appropriate init scripts, or use the SeAT tool for installation.

 # Centos 7

 This guide attempts to explain how to manually install SeAT onto a **CentOS** Server.
 A small amount of Linux experience is preferred when it comes to this guide, all though it is not entirely mandatory.